Carina-P/ms3-best-books/README.md

 ### Scoope Plane
 #### User stories
+(this is not in prioritization scheme)
-- US_001: As a user I want to browse for a book.
+- US_001: As a user I want to search for books in the database.
 - US_002: As a user I want to see detailed information about a book.
 - US_003: As a user I want to buy a book
 - US_004: As a user I want to see which books are most popular on the site.